rpham2234/Servia/README.md

 Note that the actual algorithm is not in this repository, this is just the client side of things and it consists of a Python script that takes in video feeds and sends it to Roboflow for processing.
 This is the "Human activity recognition" part of the Decision making algorithm

+**servia_calendar**: Contains all files pertaining to the Google Calendar API

+**servia_decision**: Where it all comes together.
+Decision making algorithm will take in input from other three folders to, well make decisions